 What Is Keyword Research?

 SEO stands for search engine optimization.
 Therefore, keyword research is what SEO is all about.
 Basically, Google associates certain keywords and phrases with your website.
-For example, Markitors is ranked on Google for the keyword “Digital Marketing Company.”
+For example, Markitors is ranked on Google for the keyword “small business SEO.”
 When you incorporate those relevant keywords on your site, Google will thus see you as more authoritative and important, ranking you higher in search engine results.

 That’s why it’s so important to find keywords relevant to your site and create content structured around them.
 This will drive organic traffic to your site.
 But how do you find keywords you rank for?